Yuva-fab/fabzero/readme.md

 Link of inkscape to download https://inkscape.org/release/inkscape-0.92.4/windows/64-bit/exe/dl/ <br>
 Link of Cura to download https://ultimaker.com/en/products/ultimaker-cura-software <br>
 Link of Git Windows to download https://git-scm.com/download/win <br>

-    --Open "New Window" in visual Studio Code
-    --Copy the clone Address from Github
-    --This is the command to see the clone address at Github "Control + Shift + P" --Clone address will pop up.Copy and Paste in Visual Studio Code at "Git: Clone"